bstine06/brocdelay/README.md

 This is my first audio effect plugin.
 I am using JUCE 8 with the Projucer GUI and following along with the concepts found in [The Complete Beginner’s Guide to Audio Plug-in Development by Matthijs Hollemans](https://www.theaudioprogrammer.com/books/beginners-plugin-book).

-This project is still in development.
-I encourage you to test it's current functionality and submit any issues, questions, or feature requests to this project's [GitHub issues page](https://github.com/bstine06/brocdelay/issues).
+I encourage you to test BrocDelay's current functionality and submit any issues, questions, or feature requests to this project's [GitHub issues page](https://github.com/bstine06/brocdelay/issues).
 Stay tuned for updates on this project and more plugins to come!
 Happy sound designing!